 Postdoc fellowship in X-ray crystallography, NMR, cryo-EM, single molecule tracking, cell biology

-Investigating the architecture and function of centrosomal self-assemblies using X-ray crystallography, NMR, cryo-EM, or single molecule tracking
+The architecture and function of centrosomal self-assemblies using X-ray crystallography, NMR, cryo-EM, single molecule tracking, or classical cell biology

-Fellows who have an expertise in structural biology (X-ray or NMR), single molecule tracking, or cryo-EM, or in cell biology/biochemistry with a keen interest in characterizing the biological function and physicochemical properties of pericentriolar self-assemblies are encouraged to apply.
+Fellows who have an expertise in structural biology (X-ray or NMR), cryo-EM, single molecule tracking, or classical cell biology/biochemistry with a keen interest in characterizing the biological function and physicochemical properties of pericentriolar self-assemblies are encouraged to apply.

 Applicants should have a Ph.D. (or expected) or M.D. equivalent at the time of joining the lab.
 For more information, please click the link below.